Ari-43/Support-Knowledge-Base/BotCommandsList.md

 ## Capes
 - Check if a Minecraft username has a cape: `!cape username`
 - Guide user to unblock the cape servers: `!faq cape servers`
-- User gets `server error` when trying to edit or move a cape: `!faq server error`
 - User is stuck on CloudFlare DDoS protection: `!faq cloudflare`
 - User's cape was stolen: `!faq OptiFine cape stolen`